 Disciplinary recipes: a visual guide!

-In my research proposal for my PhD at the Centre for Science in Society, one of the areas of terminology I found myself disambiguating was around 'disciplinarities'.
+In my research proposal for my PhD at the Centre for Science in Society (now the School of Science in Society), one of the areas of terminology I found myself disambiguating was around 'disciplinarities'.

 The terms inter-, cross-, multi- and transdisciplinary are a set of words that sound like they could be synonyms, but do have more specific definitions.
 This came up at a Te Pūnaha Matatini hui in 2019, and luckily by then I had a useful analogy all cooked up and ready to serve!